IALSA/IALSA-2015-Portland/studies/README.md

 3. After fitting the models , place the output files in the root folder of your study (eg. /octo, /radc, ect).
 Only the models that have legal names and that have been placed in the proper folder will be added to the pan-study analysis.

+## Covariate set

+- _empty : no covariate included into the model
+- _age : age is entered as a baseline measure, second level
+- _ae : age + education
+- _aeh : age + education + height
+- _aehplus: age + education + height + diabetes + smoking history + cardiovascular
+- _full : all covariate availible in the study (will be different across studies)

 ## LGM in Mplus

 A [syntax primer](../libs/materials/LGM_Mplus_primer.pdf) offers step-by-step development of univariate models.